 Phi Alpha Delta (PAD) — An International legal fraternity that fosters legal education and the profession, not only in law schools, but also in undergraduate universities, high schools, and even in elementary schools.
 PAD pursues a plan to promote and enhance the image of the law student and the legal profession in the general community.
 Check out their twitter @PADWhiteLSU.

-Public Interest Law Society (PILS) — An academic organization that helps law students advance the public interest through one-time projects, semester-long efforts, and public interest careers.
-PILS works to increase the number of public interest opportunities available to LSU law students in the Baton Rouge community and nationwide by administering a fellowship fund for summer public interest internships and organizing projects to help the local community during the school year.
+Public Interest Law Society (PILS) — An academic organization that helps law students advance public interests through one-time projects, semester-long efforts, and public interest careers.
+PILS works to increase the number of public interest opportunities available to LSU law students in the Baton Rouge community and nationwide by administering a fellowship fund for summer public interest internships and organizing projects to help serve the local community during the school year.
 For more information check out the PILS website.

 Running Club — The Running club invites all runners, joggers, walkers, and para-cyclers alike to train for an upcoming race or simply de-stress after a long day of classes and studying.
 The club encourages all students to join the club’s activities, which include bi-weekly runs, and organizing Race Judicata, (the longstanding charity race LSU Law hosts in the Spring).